Red list timing is a final gesture of contempt for travellers and the industry

 November, though, is as devoid of romance as it is of school holidays – and, accordingly, the month that the travel industry dreads.

-So the government’s timing of the ending of the red list of “high risk” nations for 1 November, just at the point where everyone has packed away the suitcases and sunglasses, has triggered another dose of derision.
+So the government’s timing of the ending of the red list of “high risk” nations for 1 November, just at the point where everyone has packed away the suitcases and sunglasses, triggered another dose of derision.

 Julia Lo Bue-Said, chief executive of the Advantage Travel Partnership, politely sums up the month as: “A time of year where very little leisure travel takes place.”